ShabbirHasan1/fastcert/README.md

 ### Can I use this for internal services?

 While technically possible, it's not recommended.
-For internal services, consider using a proper internal PKI solution. rscert is best suited for local development.
+For internal services, consider using a proper internal PKI solution. fastcert is best suited for local development.

 ### Why does my browser still show a warning?

 Make sure:
-1. You ran `rscert -install` before generating certificates
+1. You ran `fastcert -install` before generating certificates
 2. The certificate includes the exact domain/IP you're accessing
 3. You've restarted your browser after installation
 4. The certificate hasn't expired